Introduction

 Facilities at the Department

 The department is located at the Soratha Building of the university.
-The department office is equipped with necessary infrastructure, furniture, and other equipment to provide support to both lecturers and students of the department.
+The department office is equipped with necessary infrastructure, computer lab, furniture, and other equipment to provide support to both lecturers and students of the department.
 Each staff member has his/her room with necessary facilities for studying, research, and meeting with students.
 Students have a resource centre which they use for group activities, and also for various activities performed by their Students’ Association.

 Practical Training